How do I obtain a copy of a deed?

 What methods of payment do you accept?

-We accept cash, check or money orders for most transactions; however, marriage licenses are 'Cash only.'
+We accept cash, checks or money orders.
+Marriage licenses are cash only.

 * Online Vital Record Request: There is a $10 County charge per certified copy, plus

 a nominal vendor convenience fee, which varies.
 Major credit/debit cards accepted